facebook/openzl/doc/mkdocs/doc/sddl/instant-parse.md

 1. **Parallel processing:** Instant-parse arrays can be processed in parallel because element positions are computable independently
 2. **Zero-copy access:** Fields in instant-parse records can be accessed directly without parsing
 3. **Predictability:** Layout behavior is explicit and enforceable at compile time

+The payoff is especially dramatic for arrays.
+A single record that requires a scan only delays parsing by a few bytes.
+The same record, when repeated thousands of times, forces the parser to walk the file sequentially element by element.
+Instant-parse arrays, by contrast, let the runtime jump to element `i` immediately, fan out work across CPU cores, and keep compression streams fed without waiting.
+As you read through the next chapter, keep in mind that the instant-parse property effectively determines whether your arrays behave like random-access tables or sequential streams.

 These capabilities make instant-parse formats faster to work with, but the key insight is that instant-parse is a **property of the format description**, not a performance optimization directive.